The Difference Between Sanitation and Disinfection

 Please Be Wise and Remember to Sanitize

-The difference between cleaning and sanitizing is the difference between wiping off a countertop with a paper towel and wiping off the same countertop with a paper towel after you have sprayed the surface with a sanitizing spray.
+The difference between cleaning and sanitizing is the difference between wiping off a countertop with a paper towel and wiping off the same countertop with a paper towel after spraying the surface with a sanitizing spray.
 While the first one took off any dirt or debris that might have been on the countertop, it did nothing to prevent or reduce the number of bacteria on the surface.

 Protect While You Disinfect

 When you want to kill germs on the spot, you need to turn to a disinfectant.
 Disinfectants contain chemicals that can pack a powerhouse punch when used effectively.
-Disinfectants need to remain on the surface being cleaned for a short period of time, usually a few minutes, to completely annihilate the bacterium.
+Disinfectants need to remain on the surface being cleaned for a short time, usually a few minutes, to completely annihilate the bacterium.

 Which comes first: Sanitizing or Disinfecting?

-For more information on recommended cleaning procedures and the advised cleaning supplies, please visit the CDC website at https://www.cdc.gov/coronavirus/2019-ncov/community/disinfecting-building-facility.html.
+For more information on recommended cleaning procedures and the advised cleaning supplies, please visit the CDC website at https://www.cdc.gov/poxvirus/mpox/if-sick/cleaning-disinfecting.html.

 When to disinfect:

-However, places such as businesses and classrooms are a different story as many different people encounter various surfaces frequently.
+However, places such as businesses and classrooms are a different story, as many different people encounter various surfaces frequently.
 For cases like these, the CDC recommends vigilant and consistent cleaning, sanitizing, and disinfecting to ensure the safety of others.
-Practicing hourly cleansing of all the major touch points, such as door handles, desks, shared computers, and equipment, is a great way to protect staff and students from harmful and dangerous pathogens.
+Practicing hourly cleansing of all the major touchpoints, such as door handles, desks, shared computers, and equipment, is a great way to protect staff and students from harmful and dangerous pathogens.

 If you are in quarantine because you or someone you live with is sick or possibly sick, the CDC has recommended disinfecting your home 3 times a day to prevent reinfection.